-Student Learning Services (SLS)
+Student Learning Support (SLS)

 The Student Learning Support (SLS) provides on-site academic services/programmes for all Samoa-based students in all modes and levels of study.
 The SLS services are aimed at equipping students with the right academic skills to enable them to succeed in their studies, enjoy their learning and develop into self-motivating, critical thinking and competent life-long learners.